nuxeo/nuxeo/nuxeo-importer-xml-parser/ReadMe.md

 You can see that :

-* You have to define the xpath selector activator (*tagName*)
+* You have to define the xpath selector activator (`tagName`)
-* You have to define the document type associated to the activator (*docType*)
+* You have to define the document type associated to the activator (`docType`)
-* You have to define the target path calculation (*parent*)
+* You have to define the target path calculation (`parent`)
-* You can define the name calculation based on the context (*name*)
+* You can define the name calculation based on the context (`name`)
-* And you can define the Automation Chain Post Creation execution (*postCreationAutomationChain*)
+* And you can define the Automation Chain Post Creation execution (`postCreationAutomationChain`)

 **XPath Selector Activator (tagName)**

 First you must express on which context the activator must be activated.
-The activation logic is base on XPath syntax given into the *tagName* attribute.
-Service parse the XML File and for each item, the service check if the XPath expression of the activator match the current item, and **the first document creation activator matched** is executed (see introduction for general logic and bellow for the creation information).
+The activation logic is base on XPath Selector syntax given into the `tagName` attribute.
+The service checks all  XPath Selector of the activator list.
+For **the first document creation activator matching** the current XML item, his creation logic is executed.

 For more information about XPath syntax you can look in the end of this documentation or [here](http://www.xpathtester.com)